Huiyu1999/Mining-mines/README.md

 - **Data Collection**: Utilize AWS Lambda functions and step function for data collection(read satellite tiffs file using rasterio, calculate NDVI(Normalized Difference Vegetation Index) loss, filter locations with no cloud cover and ndvi loss bigger than 0.15) [1] and store the collected data and band feature in csv format an AWS S3 bucket.
-- **Data Processing**: Process and append the feature data acquired from smyces other than landsat dataset using the Midway cluster (append few feature to orginal dataset).
+- **Data Processing**: Process and append the feature data acquired from sources other than landsat dataset using the Midway cluster (append few feature to orginal dataset).
 MPI (Message Passing Interface) is used for parallel processing of mining location data to efficiently calculate distances to various geographic features.
 - **Machine Learning**: Create an Amazon EMR cluster to perform data cleaning, processing, model training, and visualization using AWS PySpark sessions.

 ![image](https://github.com/macs30123-s24/final-project-mining-mines/assets/143442308/e7e8e5d0-5f6b-4d44-a078-b29fca80b071)